Yearfield/lorien/docs/DEVELOPMENT.md

 - Keep documentation up to date
 - Use the single source of truth for API headers
 - Run documentation audit: `python tools/audit/docs_audit.py`

+### Environment & Monitoring

+- Configuration quickstart: see `docs/Dev_Quickstart.md` (Configuration section) for commonly used environment variables.
+- Full environment reference previously in `ENV.md` has been consolidated into the quickstart and this guide.
+- Health, metrics and SLOs: see `docs/Monitoring_Telemetry.md`.

 ### Database